 Intellectual property.
 Holland & Knight draws on the experience of our 75-plus IP attorneys to offer advice on the protection, licensing and commercialization of healthcare technology.
 We have wide experience in patents, copyrights, trademarks and licensing, and we advise clients based both on our understanding of the law and underlying technologies.

 Litigation.
-Holland & Knight represents clients in patent and nonpatent technology as well as healthcare litigation and investigations, including defense of data breach matters, and we have litigated successfully in a wide range of technology areas, including medical imaging technology, pharmaceutical products and biotechnology.
+Holland & Knight represents clients in patent and nonpatent technology as well as healthcare litigation and investigations, including defense of data breach and Telephone Consumer Protection Act (TCPA) matters, and we have litigated successfully in a wide range of technology areas, including medical imaging technology, pharmaceutical products and biotechnology.
 We have extensive experience applying strategies to resolve technology-related business disputes and have the resources to escalate these matters to litigation if it is in the client's interest.

 Technology agreements.
 Holland & Knight writes master service agreements between providers and technology companies, including proprietary software licenses, IP transfers, software as a service (SaaS) and cloud computing agreements.
 We also author technology agreements and Health Insurance Portability and Accountability Act (HIPAA) business associate agreements that support acquisitions and other transactions.

 Regulatory.
 The convergence of technology with traditional healthcare has outpaced the slower-moving regulatory regimes of federal and state governments.
 We guide clients through the uncertainties created by the use of emerging technologies and help them anticipate possible government responses.
 Our lawyers have extensive experience working with officials at the U.S. Food and Drug Administration (FDA) and navigating the regulations of HIPAA, the Health Information Technology for Economic and Clinical Health Act (HITECH) and myriad state privacy laws.
 We advise on all state and federal compliance requirements.